Rufasa85/Animl/README.md

 * Latitude and longitude converted to county FIPS codes using the [Census Block Conversions API](https://www.fcc.gov/developers/census-block-conversions-api).

 ###Known Issues
-* The Census Block Conversions API does not recogize locations dropped in large bodies of water, so if, for example, a user drops a pin for an orca sighting in Puget Sound, it does not show up as a sighting in King County.
+* The Census Block Conversions API does not recognize locations dropped in large bodies of water.
+If, for example, a user drops a pin for an orca sighting in Puget Sound, it does not show up as a sighting in King County.
 * The Zip2FIPS project has most, but not all, zip codes included.
-So some users cannot retrieve find any sightings at all.
+Some users cannot retrieve any sightings at all.
 *The BISON API is very particular about the names of animals.
-Crow, for example, returns no results in King county Washington, while American Crow returns over 100.
+"Crow", for example, returns no results in King County Washington, while "American Crow" returns over one hundred.
 The BISON API allows for searching by scientific name, but I could not find an animal name conversion API.
 * Excess spaces in the search fields will cause no results to be returned.

 ###Wishlist